 Your students should be the keepers of the makerspace.

-Teach your students to clean and organize the makerspace-as in where you want everything to go.
+Teach your students to clean and organize the makerspace (as in where you want everything to go).
 Reward them for looking after it by adding new supplies or giving them more time to work in the space.
-There is no reason you should have to do the cleaning and maintaining.
+There is no reason you should have to do the cleaning and maintenance.
 Children are great at sorting and making sure things are back in place, so give them the opportunity to be responsible.

-When we get new materials we have the kids decide how they will be stored in the makerspace.
-Sometimes this means other items need to packed up or recycled to make room and sometimes they choose to use up some items before adding the new materials.
+Kids decide how newly donated materials are stored in the makerspace.
+Sometimes this means other items need to be packed up or recycled to make room and sometimes they choose to use up some items before adding the new materials.

 The types of projects you do will decide the materials you need.